63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-01.md

 For example, if you deployed applications using the cache-data storage, the Cache-Data storage stack could not be deleted until those other stacks were modified to not use it.
 This is helpful in making sure vital resources that other applications depend on are not deleted accidentally.
 Also, if the value of the variable ever changes, then the stacks using the variable will need to be redeployed, which can be much easier than manually going around and updating the parameters of each stack.

+The Cache-Data stack exports several values that you will see used in your application template:

+  - Managed policy ARN to include in your Lambda Execution role's `ManagedPolicyArns` property to provide access permissions.
+  - S3 bucket name and ARN.
+  - DynamoDb table name and ARN.

-While this is useful to know, and it will come in handy later, other than knowing that is where your application stack will know where to store its cached data, you don't need to know much more about stack export variables for now.
+While this is useful to know, and it will come in handy later, you don't need to know much more about stack export variables for now.

 To view all exports within your account's region: